Secret references

 Custom fields

 Items can have custom fields with any name.
-The field name must match exactly (case-sensitive).
+Field matching is case-insensitive.

 pass://Work/API Keys/api_key